 Claim forms are available at blueshieldca.com.
 Please submit your claim form and medical records within one year of the service date.

-See the Out-of-Area services section in the Other important information about your plan section for more information on claims outside of California.
+See the section in the Other important information about your plan section for more information on BlueCard® Program claims.